mtthwmths/SonarVBLocal/SettingUpALocalSonarOnLinux.md

     * Ubuntu: `$sudo apt install java-11-openjdk-devel`
     * CentOS: `$sudo yum install java-11-openjdk-devel`
     * Amazon Linux 2: `$sudo amazon-linux-extras install java-openjdk11`
+        * you can run `$sudo amazon-linux-extras` to check what is enabled from the amazon-linux-extras repository
 1. unzip the Sonarqube Community archive
 1. navigate to /bin/linux/
 1. run this